Russian occupation of Crimea: Discrimination against Ukrainians and Crimean Tatars

+Analysis

 Ukrainian historians and politicians assumed a similar development of events back in 2008 during the Russo-Georgian War.
 Experts pointed out that the Russian Federation only needed a pretext to start annexing the peninsula.
 The events at the Euromaidan and the Revolution of Dignity became such an occasion.

-On 2 March 2014, in an address to the UN Security Council, Ukrainian Ambassador Yuri Sergeyev called on the international community to "do everything possible" to stop the Russian act of aggression.
+On 2 March 2014, in an address to the UN Security Council, Ukrainian Ambassador Yuriy Sergeyev called on the international community to "do everything possible" to stop the Russian act of aggression.
 He stressed that the number of Russian troops in Crimea is growing "by the hour."
 Russian Ambassador Vitaly Churkin said "colder heads must prevail" and the West must stop escalating the conflict by encouraging the protesters.
 US Ambassador Samantha Power told the session that Russia allowing the use of force is "dangerous and destabilizing."

-On 2 March 2014, The Wall Street Journal indicated that Putin's actions had brought the threat of war to the heart of Europe for the first time since the Cold War.
+On 2 March 2014, The Wall Street Journal opinion piece considered that these decisions had brought the threat of war to the heart of Europe for the first time since the Cold War.

-On 15 April 2014, British diplomat Charles Crawford wrote that he believed that Ukraine was Putin's testbed in his plans to revive the Russian Empire.
+On 15 April 2014, a former British diplomat Charles Crawford wrote that he believed that Ukraine may be Putin's testbed in his plans to revive the Russian Empire.
 The annexation of Crimea took place immediately, but the further conquest of Ukraine will be carried out by the method of a thousand cuts.

-Deputy Minister of Foreign Affairs of Ukraine Danylo Liubkivskyi:In November 2014, Andrey Illarionov, a former adviser to President of Russia Vladimir Putin, claimed that planning for a Russian invasion began long before Yanukovych's appeal.
+In November 2014, Andrey Illarionov, a former economical adviser to President of Russia Vladimir Putin and a dissident, claimed that talks of a Russian invasion began long before Yanukovych's appeal.

 In January 2017, Ilya Ponomarev, a Russian politician and member of the State Duma of Russia (Fair Russia faction), claimed that the leadership of the annexation of Crimea was entrusted to Defense Minister Sergei Shoigu and Vladimir Putin's aide Vladislav Surkov.